pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 Story concepts considered are:

-Story terminology such as exposition, train, theme, story Arc, and distinction between plot and character driven stories.
+- Story terminology such as exposition, train, theme, story Arc, and distinction between plot and character driven stories.

-What makes a compelling character and how to explore the different levels of conflict.
+- What makes a compelling character and how to explore the different levels of conflict.

-How to identify and exploit the gap between expectations and reality to drive the narrative.
+- How to identify and exploit the gap between expectations and reality to drive the narrative.

-The Quest or Narrative Arc.
+- The Quest or Narrative Arc.

-The Three act structure.
+- The Three act structure.

-We revisit exposition in a bit more details.
+- We revisit exposition in a bit more details.

-We look into how the ladder of abstraction applies to paper editing.
+- We look into how the ladder of abstraction applies to paper editing.

-The section concludes with an annotated bibliography of material that contribute to this guide, for a diver deep into the topic.
+- The section concludes with an annotated bibliography of material that contribute to this guide, for a deeper div  into the topic.

 **In the third** section we make an optional side note on how a two column script can be used in paper-editing to decide on b-roll/cutaways images and video footage to use along side our interviews.